couchbaselabs/Hasura-Connector/GETTING_STARTED.md

 # Using CLI

-Once an agent is running, edit the following metadata located in `@/opt/couchbase/init/metadata.json` and import it into `graphql-engine` using the the Docker terminal for couchbase-server.
+Once an agent is running, edit the following metadata located in `@/opt/couchbase/init/metadata.json` and import it into `graphql-engine` using the the Docker terminal for couchbase-server using the command:

 ```sh
   /opt/couchbase/bin/curl -v -d "@/opt/couchbase/init/metadata.json" http://hasura:8080/v1/metadata